Nour El-Refai: Career

 El Refai first came into prominence in 2006, when she had a role in the crime drama movie Beck – Det tysta skriket.

 Along with Cecilia Forss she hosted the candid-camera show, Raj Raj, which was broadcast on TV400 during 2007.
 In one notorious segment, she flashed her breasts to a man in Humlegården, which is famed for male flashers, and she was reported to the police.
 Charges were pressed and later she was sentenced to pay a fine for indecent exposure.
 El Refai and Forss had cooperated previously in the TV3 humour show Hus i helvete.

 In 2008, El Refai was assigned as a reporter on stage for the Melodifestivalen 2008; the Swedish national selection for the Eurovision Song Contest.
 She interviewed the singers after they went off stage following their performances.
 During the same year, she acted in the Morgonsoffan television show also on SVT.
 She acted in the Henrik Schyffert comedy show Sverige Pussas och Kramas on Kanal5.

 Nour has also been a radio talk show host on Morgonpasset at Sveriges Radio P3.
 During 2009, El Refai acted as the character "Bitterfittan" (English: "The bitter cunt") on the comedy show, Ballar av stål, the Swedish version of Balls of Steel.
 She also took part in Wipeout as a contestant; both shows were broadcast on the Swedish Kanal 5.

 In 2011, she appeared in the movie Kronjuvelerna, and in 2012 had a role in another movie, Johan Falk: Spelets regler.

 During late 2009 she was one of the characters on the comedy show Cirkus Möller on TV4.
 During 2010, she was on stage with a Swedish production of Grease at Göta Lejon in Stockholm.
 In late 2010, she worked again as a radio talk show host, and was part of the show's special, where stars including El Refai were locked inside a glass house for a whole week to raise money for Musikhjälpen on Sveriges Radio.

 El Refai hosted Melodifestivalen 2014, along with Anders Jansson.

+Since 2021, she has been participating in Masked Singer Sverige.